RocketDerp/April14_2025/June8_2025/War_Against_Reality_Surkov_Stage_Eight.md

 Has now since year 2022 become runaway, run amock.

 "Operation Matthew 4:19" global seeding in March 2013 has now been fed into training of artificial intelligence, trainig of large laungage models, generative AI has gone beyond the 5,000 patterns.

+What I am saying here is that Putin / Kremlin / Russia no longer is in control.
+In fact, domestic Russia has been self-harming with compuslive monomyth patterns it does not fully comprehend.
+These are absent of compassion, a threat to the whole world, the *patterns* of monomyth unleashed are of military boot-camp order, weaponized out-group distance bombing (airplaine operatators dropping from sky, rocket builders, drone makers, IDBM button programmers).
+Detachment from reality, as the world has been under religons and only briefly grasped with the introduction of James Joyce's work and Joseph Campbell's depth and comprehension of Comparative Mythology / Marshall McLuhan's 1968 "War and Peace in the Global Village" and media ecology teachings (John 1:1 - The Bible is languages and only languages.
+John 1:1 - Torah is poetry and only poetry.
+Hard for many to swallow, science fiction poetry.
+Compusive brain addiction to same.)

+What I am saying here is that Donald Trump and Putin are not in control.
+Nor is any one large language model nor is long-form social media users like Reddit and Lemmy, as Twitter-thinking reaction comments have overrrun those platforms too.
+People favor the Twitter-length repetitive replies and the reaction images on all platforms.
+Social media amusement track.

+Neil Postman's 1985 "Amusing Ourseles To Death", after Ronald Regan elected twice, focused on the ***compusive behavior*** not just the single President Ronald Regagan.
+And Rick Roderick explained the same in 1993, it can be ridden like a wave (Madonna given as example in his lecture).

+Trump and Putin do not realize what they have unleashed, they are compusively amplyfing it.

+As an aside within multiple asides: There is only one outcome worth screaming and standing up for.
+Pale Blue Dot comprehension, heaven itself, willing to die for heaven on Earth as a realized public dream.
+Heaven is a public dream.
+Utopia is a public dream.
+So, too, are wars in space - lots of science fiction violence.
+Which is worth killing and death for?